Lakshay-Bansal/Attendance-Management-and-Monitoring-System/Z_backup/README.txt

-This .npz contain a single user embedding which will be used for the deployment to server as when new student register to traing the model.
+This .npz contain a single user embedding which will be used for the first time deployment to server.
+This is an initial file that will be used to add the new student detail into it.
+Then updated file will be used to traing the model.